Riverside International Raceway: Movies and television

-Due to its proximity to the Southern California entertainment industry, RIR was a frequent filming location for Hollywood movies, television series and commercials.
+Due to its proximity to the Southern California entertainment industry, RIR was a frequent filming location for racing for Hollywood movies, television series and commercials.

-Scenes from the television shows CHiPs (used as both a stand in for Phoenix International Raceway and Riverside itself for the episode Drive, Lady, Drive), Simon and Simon, The Rockford Files, The Fall Guy, The F.B.I., Hardcastle & McCormick, Knight Rider, Quincy, M.E., and the HBO program Super Dave Osborne were shot on location at RIR.
-The television movie adaptation of Gemini Man, Riding With Death, featured as an experiment on the television show Mystery Science Theater 3000, also contains footage of racing at Riverside.
+Scenes from the television shows The Rockford Files, CHiPs, Knight Rider and Simon and Simon were shot on location at RIR.
+Other shows filmed at RIR include The F.B.I., Quincy, M.E., The Fall Guy, Hardcastle & McCormick and the HBO program Super Dave Osborne.
+The television movie adaptation of Gemini Man, Riding With Death (1976), featured as an experiment on the television show Mystery Science Theater 3000, also contains footage of racing at Riverside.

-RIR was extensively featured in the 1961 telefilm "The Quick and the Dead," an episode of the series Route 66.
-The episode stars Martin Milner and George Maharis, and guest stars Harvey Korman, Regis Toomey, and Betsy Jones-Moreland.
+RIR was extensively featured in the 1961 telefilm "The Quick and the Dead", an episode of the series Route 66.
+The episode stars Martin Milner and George Maharis, and guest stars Frank Overton, Harvey Korman, Regis Toomey and Betsy Jones-Moreland.
 Milner races a 1960 powder-blue Chevrolet Corvette in the film.

 A 1963 Plymouth-sponsored film called Return to Riverside was shot at RIR from November 26–29, 1962.
 The film highlighted various road tests between 1963 Plymouth, Chevrolet, and Ford passenger cars.
-It featured race car drivers Leroy Neumayer, Clem Proctor, and Roger McCluskey.
+It featured race car drivers Leroy Neumayer, Clem Proctor and Roger McCluskey.
 The film was hosted by Sid Collins, the radio voice of the Indianapolis 500.